Marceillo/eco-shave/README.md

 This is simple description of the key dependencies used in the app.

 - **asgiref==3.8.1**: A library that provides utilities for ASGI (Asynchronous Server Gateway Interface) applications.

-- **click==8.1.7**: A package for creating command-line interfaces (CLI) in Python.

-- **cloudinary==1.40.0**: A library for integrating Cloudinary's image and video management services in the application.

-- **colorama==0.4.6**: A library that allows for cross-platform colored terminal text in Python.
+- **boto3==1.35.59**: The official AWS SDK for Python, enabling easy integration with AWS services like S3 and EC2.
+- **botocore==1.35.59**: A low-level interface to AWS services that serves as the foundation for Boto3, providing service definitions and API operations.

-- **crispy-bootstrap5==2024.2**: A Django application that provides Bootstrap 5 support for crispy forms.
+- **crispy-bootstrap4==2024.1**: A Django application that provides Bootstrap 4 support for crispy forms, enhancing form styling.

-- **cssbeautifier==1.15.1**: A tool for formatting and beautifying CSS code.

-- **dj-database-url==0.5.0**: A utility for parsing database URLs and configuring Django's database settings from environment variables.
+- **dj-database-url==2.2.0**: A utility for parsing database URLs to configure Django's database settings easily.

-- **dj3-cloudinary-storage==0.0.6**: A Django storage backend for Cloudinary.

-- **Django==4.2.13**: The primary web framework for building web applications in Python.
+- **Django==4.2.8**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **django-allauth==0.54.0**: An integrated set of Django applications addressing authentication, registration, account management, and third-party (social) account authentication.

-- **django-allauth==0.57.2**: A comprehensive authentication package for Django that supports authentication and account management.
+- **django-braces==1.16.0**: A collection of reusable class-based view mixins for Django that simplify common patterns in view logic.
+- **django-countries==7.6.1**: A Django application that provides a country field for models and a list of countries with their ISO codes.

-- **django-crispy-forms==2.2**: A Django application that helps to manage and render forms with a clean and customizable layout.
+- **django-crispy-forms==2.3**: A Django application that helps manage the rendering of forms with a focus on DRY (Don't Repeat Yourself) principles and flexibility in form layout.

-- **django-extensions==3.2.3**: A collection of custom extensions for Django.
+- **django-extensions==3.2.3**: A collection of custom extensions for Django that enhance the development experience with additional management commands and features.

-- **EditorConfig==0.12.4**: A plugin that helps maintain consistent coding styles across different editors and IDEs by using a `.editorconfig` file.
+- **django-model-utils==5.0.0**: A set of utilities for Django models that provide additional functionality such as inherited model fields and model managers.
+- **django-star-ratings==0.9.2**: A Django application that allows users to rate items using star ratings, providing an intuitive feedback mechanism.
+- **django-storages==1.14.4**: A Django library that provides storage backends for various cloud storage services like Amazon S3 and Google Cloud Storage.

-- **gunicorn==20.1.0**: A Python WSGI HTTP server for UNIX, used to serve your Django application in a production environment.
+- **gunicorn==23.0.0**: A Python WSGI HTTP server for UNIX that serves web applications in a concurrent manner, ideal for production environments.

-- **html-tag-names==0.1.2**: A library that provides a list of HTML tag names.

-- **html-void-elements==0.1.0**: A utility that defines void elements in HTML.

-- **jsbeautifier==1.15.1**: A JavaScript beautifier that formats and beautifies JavaScript code for improved readability.
+- **jmespath==1.0.1**: A query language for JSON, allowing you to extract and transform JSON data easily from Python applications.

-- **oauthlib==3.2.2**: A generic, spec-compliant implementation of the OAuth request-signing logic for Python, facilitating OAuth 1 and OAuth 2 support.
+- **oauthlib==3.2.2**: A generic, spec-compliant implementation of OAuth for Python, enabling secure authorization flows in applications.

-- **pathspec==0.12.1**: A library that provides a way to specify file patterns for matching files in a directory.
+- **pillow==10.4.0**: The Python Imaging Library fork (PIL) that adds image processing capabilities to your Python interpreter.

-- **psycopg2==2.9.9**: A PostgreSQL adapter for Python, allowing Django to interact with PostgreSQL databases.
+- **psycopg2==2.9.10**: A PostgreSQL adapter for the Python programming language, allowing interaction with PostgreSQL databases.
+- **psycopg2-binary==2.9.9**: A stand-alone package of psycopg2 that includes the binary dependencies needed to connect to PostgreSQL without requiring compilation.

-- **PyJWT==2.8.0**: A Python library for encoding and decoding JSON Web Tokens (JWT), used for secure authentication and information exchange.
+- **PyJWT==2.9.0**: A Python library for encoding and decoding JSON Web Tokens (JWT), facilitating secure token-based authentication.

-- **python-dotenv==1.0.1**: A library that reads key-value pairs from a `.env` file and adds them to the environment variables.

-- **python3-openid==3.2.0**: A library for OpenID authentication in Python, enabling users to log in using their OpenID credentials.
+- **python3-openid==3.2.0**: An OpenID consumer library for Python 3, enabling authentication using OpenID providers.

-- **regex==2024.7.24**: An alternative to Python's built-in `re` module, providing additional functionality for regular expressions.
+- **pytz==2024.2**: A library that brings the Olson timezone database into Python, allowing accurate timezone calculations and conversions.
+- **requests-oauthlib==2.0.0**: An extension of the Requests library that adds OAuth support, simplifying the process of making authenticated API requests.

-- **requests-oauthlib==2.0.0**: A library that provides OAuth support for the popular `requests` library, making it easier to work with OAuth-protected APIs.
+- **s3transfer==0.10.3**: A library that provides a high-level interface for transferring files to and from Amazon S3 with support for multipart uploads and downloads.

-- **sqlparse==0.5.0**: A non-validating SQL parser for Python, useful for formatting and analyzing SQL queries.
+- **sqlparse==0.5.1**: A non-validating SQL parser for Python that provides syntax highlighting and formatting capabilities for SQL queries.

-- **tqdm==4.66.5**: A library for creating progress bars in Python.
+- **stripe==11.2.0**: The official Stripe API client library for Python, facilitating integration with Stripe's payment processing services.

-- **whitenoise==6.5.0**: A middleware for serving static files in Django applications, simplifying static file management in production environments.
+- **swapper==1.4.0**: A utility for swapping out models in Django applications dynamically, allowing flexible model management during development or testing.
+- **typeguard==2.13.3**: A runtime type checker for Python functions that validates argument types against type hints during execution.

 </details>